zooniverse/bajor/azure/batch/README.md

 # build the image for use
 docker-compose build
 # run a bash console in the dev container
-docker compose run --service-ports --rm zoobot
+docker compose run --service-ports --rm zoobot bash
 # do your dev work and test it!

 # e.g. test your training system is working